rdk/p2rank/distro/README.md

 * **Fpocket**
     - has a much smaller memory footprint
     - runs faster when executed on a single protein
-    - produces a high number of less relevant pockets (and since the default scoring function isn't very effective the most relevant pockets often doesn't get to the top)
+    - produces a high number of less relevant pockets (and since the default scoring function isn't very effective the most relevant pockets often don't get to the top)
     - contains MDpocket algorithm for pocket predictions from molecular trajectories
     - still better documented
 * **P2Rank**